Applying for disability with Diabetes

-Type 2 diabetes is due to insulin resistance, which means that insulin is present, but the cells do not respond correctly to it.
-It can also be due to reduced insulin sensitivity and reduced insulin secretion.
-This happens when the beta cells cannot meet the demand of insulin the body requires.
-Most often regular exercise and a healthy diet can manage this type of diabetes, though insulin tablets, injections and tablets can be a part of management, depending upon the bodyís needs.
+Type 2 diabetes is due to a loss of the ability to produce insulin, insulin resistance (which means that insulin is present, but the cells do not respond correctly to it), reduced insulin sensitivity or a combination of these factors.
+Most often regular exercise and a healthy diet can help to manage this type of diabetes, though additional medications including insulin or medications designed to stimulate insulin secretion can be a part of management, depending upon the body's needs.
 Type 2 diabetes must also be monitored and treated or many complications can ensue.

 Gestational diabetes is very similar to type 2 diabetes, though it is only developed during pregnancy.
 Women with gestational diabetes did not have diabetes before becoming pregnant and this type of diabetes usually resolves after delivery.
 It occurs in about 5 percent or less of all pregnancies.
 It is treatable and must be watched carefully throughout pregnancy or damage can happen to mother and unborn child.
 Around 20 to 50 percent of all women who experience gestational diabetes during pregnancy develop type 2 diabetes eventually.

 Both type 1 and 2 can be due to genetics, though it is most likely in type 2 diabetes.
 Type 2 is also linked to obesity, poor eating habits and lack of exercise, which is why it can usually be managed with weight loss, exercise and a healthy diet.
 There is no cure for type 1 diabetes, but type 2 has been cured by gastric bypass surgery for some patients.
 This cure is reserved for morbidly overweight patients and is due to the surgery processes and not simply the weight loss.